kjh311/gulp-tutorial2/README.md

 * Watches SCSS, LESS, or  STYLUS files and auto compiles to CSS.
 * Watches for changes in HTML, SCSS, LESS, STYLUS, and JS files and auto-reloads the browser.
 * Watches for new images and auto minifies the file size.
-* Minifies CSS file using Gulp-Clean-Css.
+* Minifies CSS file.
-* Finds JS errors using Gulp-Jshint.
+* Finds JS errors.
-* Concatonates multiple JS files into 1 file using Gulp-Concat.
+* Concatonates multiple JS files into 1 file.
-* Minifies JS file using Gulp-Jshint.
+* Minifies JS file.

 #USES:

 * Gulp
 * Browser-Sync
+* Gulp-Clean-Css
 * Gulp-Ruby-Sass
-* Gulp-Clean-Css
 * Gulp-Stylus
+* Gulp-Less
 * Path
-* Gulp-Less
 * Jshint-Stylish
 * Gulp-Jshint
 * Jshint